open-atmos-krk/open-atmos-krk.github.io/contact.md

 </p>

 <p>
-BTW, here is a list of other relevant mailing lists:</h4>
+BTW, here is a list of other relevant mailing lists:
 <ul>
   <li><a href="https://na-digest.coecis.cornell.edu/">na-digest</a> @ <a href="https://www.cornell.edu/">Cornell University</a> (numerical analysis, scientific software, associated with <a href="https://en.wikipedia.org/wiki/Netlib">netlib.org</a>, <a href="https://blogs.mathworks.com/cleve/2024/08/31/na_digest-and-na_net/">started back in 1980s!</a>)</li>
   <li><a href="https://list.uvm.edu/cgi-bin/wa?A0=ISOGEOCHEM">isogeochem</a> @ <a href="https://www.uvm.edu/">University of Vermont</a> (stable isotope geochemistry, <a href="https://web.archive.org/web/*/http://geology.uvm.edu/geowww/isogeochem.html">since 1990-ties</a>)</li>